MaxelXA/Windowsrepairer/README.md

-This is a Windows repairer, a simple tool that allows you to excute useful commands for file repair or checking for any corruption in the disk like CHKDSK, SFC or DISM...
+This is a Windows repair tool — a simple utility that lets you execute useful commands for file repair or corruption checks using CHKDSK, SFC, DISM, and more.

-As well as some other functionalities like cleaning temp files, resetting the network, cleaning the DNS Cache, etc...
+It also includes functionality for cleaning temp files, resetting the network, clearing the DNS cache, and similar maintenance tasks.

-It's not that big of a project, but it might be useful for those who aren't interested in going and typing every command on the CMD, this is basically a shortcut, with a click of a button, it saves you time.
+While it's not a huge project, it can be useful for those who prefer not to type every command manually into CMD.
+With just a click of a button, it saves you time and effort.

-If you have any ideas for a bigger project, please don't hesitate to suggest them.
+Got ideas for a bigger project?
+Feel free to share them!

-And while you're here, could you buy me a coffee?
-Every little bit counts.
+And while you're here — if you find this tool helpful, would you consider buying me a coffee?
+Every bit of support helps!

 https://ko-fi.com/majedbenmansour